 Bistro Menil | Welcomed Addition to Menil Collection

-The stark white of the walls allows the three-dimensional art to really pop!
+The stark white of the walls allows three-dimensional art to pop!
 Some people have described this modeled art as resembling clouds.
-The way it emerges from the walls it reminds me more of the growth of mushrooms or even a clustering of flowers.
-Suffice it to say, it is eye catching!
+The way it emerges from the walls it reminds me more of the growth of mushrooms or even clustering of flowers.
+Suffice it to say; it is eye-catching!

 On the left side of the entrance and bar is a smaller dining space with access to the patio area.
 It is quite lovely!
-It is also less noisy according to reports that I have read when this bistro is packed with patrons.
+It is also less noisy according to reports that I have read when this bistro is full of patrons.

-As my entrée I chose the 8 ounce lemon thyme chicken served with pan juices and a grilled lemon.
+As my entrée, I chose the 8-ounce lemon thyme chicken served with pan juices and grilled lemon.
 My sides were the quinoa salad and cold zucchini with Parmesan and pancetta.
 It was all tasty!
 I have a vegetable spiralizer at home and have since attempted to replicate the zucchini salad with success.
-Thanks for the idea Chef Greg Martin!
+Thanks for the idea Chef, Greg Martin!
 This talented and widely traveled chef at one time worked with Julia Child.

-The birthday girl choose to eat that very same zucchini salad that I had earlier tasted as a side dish.
+The birthday girl chooses to eat that very same zucchini salad that I had earlier tasted as a side dish.
 It was topped off with salmon as her entrée.
-The dressing on the salad is a refreshing lemon vinaigrette which paired well with the salmon.
+The dressing on the mixture is a refreshing lemon vinaigrette which paired well with the salmon.

-This is a great addition to what is located in the Montrose neighborhood.
+This bistro is an excellent addition to what is in the Montrose neighborhood.
 Nearby is the University of Saint Thomas.
-A large lot with free parking also makes visiting Bistro Menil nice.
-The next time we decide to visit the Menil Collection we will also plan to drop in to this modern bistro for a drink or a meal.
+A considerable lot with free parking also makes visiting Bistro Menil pleasant.
+The next time we decide to visit the Menil Collection, we will also plan to drop into this modern bistro for a drink or a meal.
 Just look for the large toy inspired red jack sculpture in front.
 You will know that you have arrived at the correct place!